 In 2004, water levels increased and flooded shoreline vegetation, allowing the successful spawning and recruitment of forage fishes.
-From 2005 to 2009, water levels remained high during spring spawning and early summer rearing allowing sport and forage fish populations to rebound.
-The continued recovery of the fishery is dependent on maintaining water levels that will allow the successful spawning and recruitment of forage and sport fishes.
+From 2005 to 2010, water levels remained high during spring spawning and early summer rearing allowing sport and forage fish populations to rebound.
+The continued recovery of the fishery is dependent on maintaining water levels that will allow the successful spawning, recruitment, and overwintering of forage and sport fishes.